leomcelroy/comb/README.md

 <img src="https://user-images.githubusercontent.com/27078897/209457424-129db7e2-5653-47df-abd1-0141e24612f4.png" width="100px"/>

 `comb` allows you to write parsers in a tagged template literal which can call JavaScript functions that process your tree as you generate it.
 It's built using [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator).
-The comb language parser itself uses the same underlying parser combinator functions which are used to parse languages who's grammers are written in comb.
+The `comb` language parser itself uses the same underlying parser combinator functions which are used to parse languages whose grammers are written in `comb`.
 Yeah for recursion!

  `comb` is <4kb minified.

 ### Example

-Here is a comb program for some simple arithmetic.
+Here is a `comb` program for some simple arithmetic.
 The program is parsed and evaluated in a single pass.

 ```js
 import { comb } from "./comb.js";